Was war hier, bevor du kamst?

 That nature has not disappeared.

-She's just looking at us from another time.
+She is simply looking at us from another time.

 Perhaps this is what happens when you look at a Brandhoek painting: